Links

 Administration> Collaborative Legislation

-By clicking on the "Create new process" button (top right) you can define which phases will be active (by clicking on the "enabled" box for each phase), the start and end dates of each phase, the information that will be displayed on the process page (title, process list summary, basic description and additional information), the basic style of the process page (header and text colours) and additional documents to be added in case it is useful in that same public page as additional information.
-Finally, we can also align the process with one or more of the objectives of the 2030 Agenda
+By clicking on the "New process" button (top right) you can create a new Collaborative Legislation process.
+Next, you can define which phases will be active (by clicking on the "enabled" box for each phase), the start and end dates of each phase, the information that will be displayed on the process page (title, process summary, basic description and additional information), the basic style of the process page (header and text colours) and additional documents to be added in case it is useful in that same public page as additional information.
+Finally, we can also align the process with one or more of the objectives of the UN 2030 SDG Agenda.

 Once the process is created, by clicking on it you can see different tabs to define each phase:

 • Homepage.
-In addition to the general header with information on the process, it can have a first page where we give more detailed information before entering each of the phases.
-This tab shows a box to activate it and a field where you can create what will be seen in it.
-This page may contain images, links and tables as well as text in different formats.
+In addition to the general header with information on the process, it can have a first 'home' page where we give more detailed information before entering any of the phases.
+This tab shows a box to tick and activate the homepage and a field where we can enter the page's content: text, images, links and tables.

 • Debate.
-The "create question" button allows you to add new questions to the phase.
-It is possible to define closed answers to the question, but it is optional.
-By default, responses will be open.
+The "Create question" button allows you to add new questions to the phase.
+It is possible to define closed answers to the question, but this is optional.
+By default, answers will be open.

 • Proposals.
-The "categories" field defines which categories will be suggested to the user when creating a new proposal.
-The categories will be listed during the process, in order to filter proposals with those categories.
+The "Categories" field defines which categories will be suggested to the user when creating a new proposal.
+The categories will be listed during the process in order to filter proposals in those categories.

 • Drafting.
-The design phase allows you to have the first version of the text and then modify it and publish new versions.
+The Drafting phase allows you to upload the first version of the text and then modify it and publish new versions.
 To start the process, click the "Create Version" button.
 At the top, you can write the title of the text and there is an optional field to write a summary of the changes compared to the last version.
-The status option selects between "draft" (the text will not be public, only admins can preview it) and "published".
-Once the process is finished, the "Final version" checkbox allows you to publish the final text (comments will not be allowed on this last publication).
+The "Status" option selects between "draft" (the text will not be public, only admins can preview it) and "published".
+Once the process is finished, the "Final version" checkbox allows you to publish the final text (comments will not be allowed here).

 The "Launch Text Editor" link can be used to load the text.
 Clicking on it will split the window into two parts.
 The left part is used to enter the text, and the right part will show how it will look on the web page.
 To add styles to the text (such as bold letters, italics, etc.) you must use the "markdown" format.
 It may look very different from traditional text editors, but it's easier than it sounds.
-When you have the text (or part of it) ready, click on the "close text editor" and then on the "create version" button.
+When you have the text (or part of it) ready, click on the "close text editor" which will save your changes automatically and then on the "Create version" button.

 • Follow-up.
 This section is used to post information about what has happened after the participation process.

-By clicking on "Create a new milestone", the following information can be added: status (to categorize the projects, for example: "studying the project, contracting, building the project, finished"; possible statuses can be defined in the link below), milestone description, milestone post date, images and documents to display in the milestone.
+By clicking on "Create a new milestone", the following information can be added: status (to categorize the projects, for example: "studying the project, contracting, building the project, finished"; possible statuses can be defined following the "Manage statuses" link), milestone description, milestone post date, images and documents to display in the milestone.
 The date and description (or status instead) are the only required fields.

-We will also find the "Manage progress bars" button that allows us to define concepts and a series of percentage bars that indicate how much of each concept has been completed.
+We will also find the "Manage progress bars" button that allows us to add percentage bars to the Milestones that indicate how much of each has been completed.

 The Milestones section will display a timeline on the project's public page with all the milestones.